staticafi/JetKlee/README.md

      with additional support for making parts of the operating system environment symbolic.

+To easily install required dependencies, see `installDependencies.sh` file included.

 Additionally, there is a simple library for replaying computed inputs on native code (for closed programs).
 There is also a more complicated infrastructure for replaying the inputs generated for the POSIX/Linux